York Mystery Plays

 If you are looking for internal links, on this page is a list of all pages of this site, to help you navigate.

-The Guilds of York have presented the York Mystery Plays on wagons in the streets of the city in several four-yearly cycles, the latest September 2018.
+The Guilds of York have presented the York Mystery Plays on wagons in the streets of the city in several four-yearly cycles, and photos are on this website.
+The most recent production was in June 2022; the next is 28 June and 5 July 2026.

-The Theatre was the venue for the Mystery Plays in 1992 and 1996.
-In 2012 they produced the Plays in Museum Gardens.
+In its current location since 1744, the Theatre was the venue for the Mystery Plays in 1992 and 1996.
+In 2012 YTR produced the Plays in Museum Gardens.

 The National Centre for Early Music